dialpad/dialtone-legacy/docs/components/radio-group.md

 ---
 title: Radio group
-desc: Radio groups are control elements that allow the user to make a single selection from a list of options.
+description: Radio groups are control elements that allow the user to make a single selection from a list of options.
 status: ready
 thumb: true
 storybook: https://vue.dialpad.design/?path=/story/components-radio-group--default